rseah145/smw-term2/lesson_5/Theory.md

 * Test Environment (1st method), a test lab with PCs mirroring the actual environment.
 Extra overhead incurred
 * Pilot Environment (2nd method), test on selected production PCs, authentic.
 Can test the deployment plan too.
 Has extra risk incurred

+If any of the first 5 steps (1-5) encounters unforeseen issues, deployment plan might need to be postponed.
+For example, when the time taken to complete the deployment exceeds the allocated maintenance window.

 <br>

 Step 6.
 Rolling out the deployment